MicrosoftDocs/bot-docs/articles/nodejs/use-default-message-handler.md

 // Create your bot with a function to receive messages from the user var bot = new builder.UniversalBot(connector, function (session) {
+    // echo the user's message
     session.send("You said: %s", session.message.text);
 });
 ```

 Your message handler takes a session object which can be used to read the user's message and compose replies.
-The session.send() method, which sends a reply to the user who sent the message, supports a flexible template syntax for formatting strings.
+The [session.send()][SessionSend] method, which sends a reply to the user who sent the message, supports a flexible template syntax for formatting strings.
 For details about the template syntax, refer to the documentation for the [sprintf][sprintf] library.

 The contents of messages aren't limited to text strings.